The Threat Posed By UV Rays To A Colored Façade

 Rainscreen CladdingThe Role Of Rainscreen Cladding

 Rainscreen cladding connections are fastened right onto the support itself with no need for additional support features.
-Whether you choose metal cladding that’s made of galvanized steel or aluminum, or you prefer plastic, imitation stone, brick or wood, you’ll find that rainscreen cladding is the economical, efficient way to protect your building.
+Whether you choose metal cladding that’s made of galvanized steel or aluminum, or you prefer plastic, imitation stone, brick, or wood, you’ll find that it’s the economical, efficient way to protect your building.
 With that efficiency comes enhanced energy usage as well.
 The heating and cooling that you’re paying for to live and work in comfort are exactly what your building is providing.
 Energy isn’t escaping from the inside to the outside because the insulation is failing to do its job.

-Your rainscreen cladding supports the process of keeping insulation dry in order for the building to maintain a consistent, comfortable temperature no matter the season.
+Your rain-screen cladding supports the process of keeping the insulation dry for the building to maintain a consistent, comfortable temperature no matter the season.

 Wall cladding and VRS system by Danpal